 Where Do Carpet Remnants Come From?

 In a store that carries large rolls of carpet in stock, the remnants are usually the ends of those rolls.
-Once a roll has only a few feet left on it (usually around 20 feet or less, but that can vary somewhat depending on the store’s space and clientele) the store staff will roll up what is left and mark it for sale as a remnant.
+Once a roll has only a few feet left on it (usually around 20 feet or less, but that can vary) the store staff will roll up what is left and mark it for sale as a remnant.
 It is much easier to sell what is left as a discounted whole rather than hope customers will buy it bit by bit.

 In smaller stores that don’t carry many (or any) rolls in stock, carpet remnants are usually bought from manufacturers or suppliers.
 Carpet manufacturers end up with short roll ends in the same way stores do, so they tend to do the same thing: sell them off as remnants.
 However, typically when a manufacturer or supplier sells remnants to retailers, they do so in bulk; retailers usually must purchase a number of remnants all at once, sometimes up to 50 at a time.

 In addition to the cost savings, another advantage to buying a remnant is convenience.
 Usually, a customer can walk into a store that sells remnants, make a selection, and walk out with the remnant.
 There is no wait time involved for special orders, or even for the staff to make a cut off of a larger roll.
 It is quick and easy and makes for a good way to get started on a weekend project.

 The most obvious drawback of shopping for a remnant is the selection – or rather, lack thereof.
 If you are looking for a specific style of carpet in a specific color, you may have to visit a lot of stores before you come across the exact carpet you are looking for in a remnant.

 Even if you are flexible regarding the carpet style and color, you still have to search for a remnant that will be a suitable size for your area.